What every best Central Air Conditioners has:

 This report names the most efficient central air conditioners and air source heat pumps for 2018.
 The list includes conventional central air systems, heat pumps, and ductless mini-split system.
 This is a terrific resource if the lowest ongoing energy costs are your primary concern, but other aspects, such as reliability, maintenance and initial cost, are not considered.

 WebHVAC.com is a site run by a group of former HVAC contractors that "covers just about everything to do with HVAC equipment in your home, business, or environment."
-Here, the editors name the 10 best central air conditioners overall for 2016 (the list had not yet been updated for 2017 at the time this report was created), which includes models from Lennox, Maytag, American Standard, Trane and more.
+Here, the editors name the five best central air conditioners priced under $2,000 for 2017 (the list had not yet been updated for 2018 at the time this report was created).
 Each short write up includes some brief information on the brand and model, including energy efficiency and warranty, but performance and reliability are not evaluated, and there's no mention of hands-on testing or user surveys.
-Links lead to other lists, including top low-cost central air conditioner systems and most energy efficient air conditioners.